jraebowen/jraebowen/README.md

 - I am an early riser 🌞

 **A little about my experience**
-- Management experience: Managed an internal team 4 and an external agency of 20+ team members
+- Management experience: Managed an internal team of 4 and an external agency of 20+ team members
 - Collaboration and Project Management: Experience working cross-functionally with Data Engineers, Data Scientists, eCommerce teams to drive projects
 - Data-driven decision making: Experienced in analytics tools like GA and Looker Studio to inform decisions
 - Technical Communication: Comfortable presenting complex performance data to stakeholders